-Figure 6: Percentage of Same-Jati Deals in Observed and Random Simulations
+Figure 3: Percentage of Same-Jati Deals in Observed and Random Simulations

-Source: Thomson One SDC, Prowess, Caste mapping.
-Each graph presents the percentage of same-varna mergers observed in every year of the sample period, and the corresponding percentage averaged over a hundred random samples, along with confidence intervals.
-These samples are drawn under a range of criteria and each individual graph plots the results of one such criterion.
-See Section 4.1 for descriptions of these criteria and Online Appendix B for examples.
+Source: Thomson One SDC, Prowess, caste mapping.
+Each graph presents the percentage of same-jati mergers observed in every year of the sample period, and the corresponding percentage averaged over a hundred random samples, along with 5% confidence intervals.
+These samples are drawn under a range of criteria and each individual graph plots the results from one such criterion.
+See Section 4.1 for descriptions of these criteria and Internet Appendix B for examples.